 MCP Server Not Appearing

-• Verify the command path is correct and absolute
+• Verify the command path is correct and absolute (for local setup)

 • Check that memorygraph runs manually: /path/to/memorygraph --health